Cornelia Stuyvesant Vanderbilt: Early life

+Cornelia, as a toddler, with her mother Edith Stuyvesant Dresser, c.
+1902.

 Cornelia was born at the Biltmore Estate in North Carolina on August 22, 1900.
 She was the daughter, and only child, of George Washington Vanderbilt II (1862–1914) and Edith Stuyvesant Dresser (1873–1958).
 Her father, the youngest child of William Henry Vanderbilt and Maria Louisa (née Kissam) Vanderbilt, built a 250-room mansion, the largest privately owned home in the United States, which he named Biltmore Estate.
-The estate, designed by architect Richard Morris Hunt, was modeled on the Chateau de Blois among other chateaux of the Loire Valley.
+The estate, designed by architect Richard Morris Hunt, was modeled on the Château de Blois among other châteaux of the Loire Valley in France.
 She was the great-granddaughter of Commodore Cornelius Vanderbilt, and, on her mother’s side, she was a descendant of Peter Stuyvesant.

 After her father's death in 1914, Cornelia inherited the Biltmore estate.
 Her mother sold approximately 86000 acre of the Biltmore property to the United States Forest Service to create the core of Pisgah National Forest.
 Her mother later married Peter Goelet Gerry (1879–1957), a United States senator from Rhode Island.

-Cornelia attended the Madeira School for high school.
+Cornelia attended the Madeira School in Virginia for high school.
 She was privately tutored and attended the University of North Carolina for approximately a year.
 When she reached 21 years old, she received an annuity of $2,000,000 and at the age of 25, she received her full inheritance of $5,000,000 from her father, who had inherited $10,000,000 from his father and spent millions on Biltmore and a New York townhouse on Fifth Avenue.

+Vanderbilt-Cecil wedding in Biltmore, April 1924.

-Personal life
+Later life

-On April 29, 1924, Cornelia was married to a British aristocrat who was then the first secretary of the British Embassy in Washington, Hon.
-John Francis Amherst Cecil (1890–1954), the son of Lord William Cecil and Mary Cecil, Baroness Amherst of Hackney.
+In Biltmore, on April 29, 1924, Cornelia married Hon.
+John Francis Amherst Cecil (1890–1954), a British aristocrat who was then the first secretary of the British Embassy in Washington.
+He was the son of Lord William Cecil and Mary Cecil, Baroness Amherst of Hackney.
 The Cecils were descendants of William Cecil.
 The nationally renowned organist from St. Louis Charles Henry Galloway played organ at the wedding.
-They divorced in 1934.

 Cornelia Vanderbilt and Cecil were the parents of two sons: